nbgrp/singlea/docs/bundles/singlea.md

 The common overview of the SingleA workflow you can find on the [How It Works](../how-it-works.md) page.

+## Prerequisites

+You need to configure at least one tag aware cache pool with name "singlea.cache" to avoid an error at auto-scripts running after the bundle install.
+You can configure all necessary cache pools at once.
+See for details on the [Cache Pool Management](#cache-pool-management) section below.

 ## Installation

 ### Symfony Flex